-- Clearly communicate core services that can be provided with the current level of stable funding, along with priorities in case additional funding is available - Use data and community input to ensure equitable distribution and prioritization of resources - Increase the number of residents that have access to quality parks, facilities, programs and services within a 15-minute walk
+- Clearly communicate core services that can be provided with the current level of stable funding, along with priorities in case additional funding is available - 2.
+Use data and community input to ensure equitable distribution and prioritization of resources - 3.
+Increase the number of community members that have access to quality parks, facilities, programs and services within a 15-minute walk